So, you’re planning your trip to Buenos Aires. Your first question is likely to be: how do I figure out what to do in Buenos Aires?

 Teatro Colón is one of the most stunning buildings in Buenos Aires.
 This theatre regularly hosts opera, ballet, orchestras and concerts.
 It’s one of my personal favourite attractions in Buenos Aires.

 If you can’t time your visit to Buenos Aires with one of these events, then join a guided tour to check out the interior of the building: lush fabrics, ceilings dripping with chandeliers and ornate carved columns.
-Guided tours are held daily, every 15 minutes between 9 a.m. and 5 p.m., and cost ARS$1,000.
+Guided tours are held daily, every 15 minutes between 9 a.m. and 5 p.m., and cost ARS$3,800.
+English tours are held at 1pm and 3pm.
 Book at the door or sign up online with this guided tour.

 Address: Cerrito 628

-Wandering through a cemetery may not sound like something you should do when you visit a city, but as soon as you step through the gates of the Recoleta Cemetery you’ll understand why you should see this one.
+Wandering through a cemetery may not be something you’d normally do when you visit a city, but as soon as you step through the gates of the Recoleta Cemetery you’ll understand why you should see this one.

 Rows and rows of ornate tombs house the remains of some of Argentina’s most notable and wealthy figures.
 You can simply wander through the tombs yourself, buy a map at the entrance, or hire a guide to take you through to learn some of the stories of the people who “live” here.
 There are often guides offering tours at the entrance, or here’s a guided walking tour which shares stories of Recoleta’s famous and not-so-famous guests.